How is rhabdomyosarcoma diagnosed?

 For a PET scan, a radioactive substance (usually a type of sugar related to glucose, known as FDG) is injected into the blood.
-The amount of radioactivity used is very low.
+The amount of radioactivity used is very low and will pass out of the body within a day or so.
 Because cancer cells in the body are growing quickly, they absorb large amounts of the radioactive sugar.

 After about an hour, your child will lie on a table in the PET scanner for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
 The picture is not finely detailed like a CT or MRI scan, but it provides helpful information about the whole body.